LuisArbos/Basic_Domotic_House/README.md

 # Basic Heating House System
-This code was a basic program to create and control a basic domotic house which includes only the heating system part, implemented on an Arduino Uno Board.
+This code was my first official full program coded in C++ implemented in an Arduino Uno Board.
+It was an exercise for a subject in colleagues, and it basically is a basic program to create and control a basic domotic house which includes only the heating system part.

 The main idea is we a house that contains:
   - Two solar collector